varunshenoy/unfold-lang/README.md

 To maintain generalizability to other L1/L2 chains, Unfold runtimes expect two inputs: the written code and a wallet context.
 Wallet contexts are responsible for providing methods and attributes that interact with the chain, such as `address`, `queryNativeToken()`, `queryToken(tokenType, tokenAddress)`, and `setChain(chainId)`.

-The lexing/parsing of Unfold is handled by [nearleyjs](https://nearley.js.org/docs/index), which returns an abstract syntax tree in JSON.
-This tree is passed off to simple interpreter written in vanilla Javascript.
+The lexing/parsing of Unfold is handled by [nearleyjs](https://nearley.js.org/docs/index), which returns an abstract syntax tree in JSON using a grammar specified in <a href="https://github.com/varunshenoy/unfold-lang/blob/main/lang/grammar.ne"><code>grammar.ne</code></a>.
+This tree is passed off to simple recursive interpreter written in vanilla Javascript.

 An example of an AST (for the first example in <a href="https://github.com/varunshenoy/unfold-lang/blob/main/example_queries.txt"><code>example_queries.txt</code></a>) is shown below.